lanejr/carabAoS/README.md

 ### Army list parser

 Parse an army list into manipulable data classes.

-The parser works with army lists exported by the Warhammer community [warscroll builder](https://www.warhammer-community.com/warscroll-builder/), or following that format.

 The current feature set is the minimum to support the list flattener.
 However, since the parser is combinatorial, the building blocks are easily composed to extend the functionality.